About …

 A few things about me — my why — and my website.

 Words, images, and design elements are essential for a web designer.
-This website is intended to be an example of my work and to showcase options for you as you decide what’s important for your site regarding design features, the way your site will communicate who you are and what you offer to others, and the general feel and energy of your site.
+This website is intended to be an example of my work and to showcase options for you as you decide what you desire for your own website regarding appearance and design, specific features, the way your site will communicate who you are, what you are passionate about, as well as what you offer to others, and the general feeling and energy of who you are and what’s important to you.

 Since 2003, I’ve been helping people create online businesses.
 In 2006, I launched my first website and learned how to work with WordPress, developing successful marketing strategies that followed Google’s guidelines.
 I’m a self-taught designer who blends analytical with creative thinking.
 I enjoy creating websites that are both functional and visually appealing.
 And I enjoy helping others achieve success.